ferronrsmith/angular-todo-node/README.md

-# AngularJS TodoMVC Example - Kinvey BackEnd
+## AngularJS TodoMVC Example - Node.JS BackEnd

 > HTML is great for declaring static documents, but it falters when we try to use it for declaring dynamic views in web-applications.
 AngularJS lets you extend HTML vocabulary for your application.
 The resulting environment is extraordinarily expressive, readable, and quick to develop.